Ross-mc/burger-app/README.md

 The application mimics a burger restaurant and the user can order new burgers or re order previous burgers.

+The application utilises a MVC design pattern and a ORM for handling MySQL queries with Node.js.

 Submitted as part of the University of Manchester Coding Bootcamp.

 ## Demonstration